nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ### Firewall

 If your company has a firewall, you will need to be sure to whitelist the Silicon Publishing licensing server.
-The url to whitelist is https://licensing.siliconpublishing.com.
+The URL to whitelist is https://licensing.siliconpublishing.com.

 ## Roadmap

-Below are the evolutions and improvements planned for the Nuxeo Adobe Connector.
+Below are the evolutions and improvements planned for the Nuxeo Adobe connector.

 <iframe src='https://roadmap.prodpad.com/8f17c75c-d30c-11ea-9540-0abbec7104a5' height='900' width='100%' frameborder='0'></iframe>